tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 - The ABCI state machine itself.
 - Tendermint needs to know the version of the application to ensure that AppHash and Results are calculated in the same manner across the entire network.

 In addition, the block version is the parent of two further sub versions: *RPCVersion* and *ABCIVersion*.
 These are denoted using semantic versioning.
-Changing the block protocol will require a new major release for each of these versions as the data structures they serve have changed, however major and minor releases wouldn't necessarily mean a block protocol change.
+Changing the block protocol will require either a new major or minor release for each of these versions as the data structures they serve have changed, however major and minor releases wouldn't necessarily mean a block protocol change.

 #### RPCVersion

 This covers all RPC endpoints and their respective requests and responses.
 In the case of an introduction of a new interface with external users (i.e gRPC), this would also fall under the RPCVersion.
-Minor changes could be adding new endpoints or adding fields so long as these fields would not affect verification.
+Minor changes could be adding new endpoints or adding fields so long as these fields would not affect verification (in other words, doesn't affect a hash).

 #### ABCIVersion

 Refers to the entire ABCI Library and predominantly the application interface.
-Similarly with RPCVersion, minor changes could be adding fields (so long as they are optional and not connected with )
+Similarly with RPCVersion, minor changes could be adding fields or calls (so long as they are optional and not connected with the replication logic).
+Because the application isn't concerned with verification logic or assessing hashes, a block protocol version change does not necessarily imply a major version change.
+A minor version change could suffice.

 ### Where are versions located and how are they updated